-Secondly, we must be assured that this gathering of “patients in need of healing” does not deny or negate the holiness of the Church—no more than the humanity of Christ overrides his divinity, or vice versa:
+We must also be assured that this gathering of diseased ‘patients’ does not deny or negate the holiness of the Church—no more than the humanity of Christ overrides his divinity, or vice versa:

 The flow of history confirms the reality of the Gospel: the Church is filled to overflowing with sinners.
 Does their presence in the Church reduce, violate, or destroy her sanctity?
 Not in the least!
 For her Head—the Lord Christ, and her Soul—the Holy Spirit, and her divine teaching, her mysteries, and her virtues, are indissolubly and immutably holy.
 The Church tolerates sinners, shelters them, and instructs them, that they may be awakened and roused to repentance and spiritual recovery and transfiguration; but they do not hinder the Church from being holy.
 Only unrepentant sinners, persistent in evil and godless malice, are cut off from the Church either by the visible action of the theanthropic authority of the Church or by the invisible action of divine judgment, so that thus also the holiness of the Church may be preserved.
 ‘Put away from among yourselves that wicked person’ (1 Cor.
 5:13). —ibid.

 The holiness of the Church is an essential and immutable attribute, specifically because the holiness of the Church is derived from God.

 Being united to Christ as his Body, the Church is in no danger of ‘losing’ its holiness, despite the fact that it has always been a hospital for healing sinners.
 The Body is sanctified and perfected by the Head.